 Getting a job at 17

 How did I end up getting this position?
-Well, it surely was a different time: all it took was a random review sent to that very same webzine.
-Reading it now, 20 years down the line, I am honestly surprised that it was fairly decent, even though it was strictly personal and self-absorbed.
-One of the editors – not sure that title is correct since I am unsure if anyone bothered to read what I sent before publishing – got back to me to offer a stable “position”.
-Naturally, my only payment was listening to a truckload of new music each month, which was pretty much the incarnation of my dream as a teenager who was constantly looking for new stuff to listen to.
+Well, it surely was a different time: all it took was a random review (of Mineral’s The Power of Failure) sent to that very same webzine.
+Reading it now, 20 years down the line, I am honestly surprised that it was fairly decent, even though it was strictly personal and utterly self-absorbed.
+One of the editors – not sure that title is correct since I am unsure if anyone bothered to read what I sent before publishing – got back to me to offer a stable “staff role”.
+Naturally, my only payment was listening to a truckload of new music each month, which was pretty much the incarnation of my dream as a teenager, constantly on the hunt for new stuff to listen to.

 Indeed, back in the early 2000s, a webzine would send you a big package of CDs each month: some still in their original packaging, most of them in a clear plastic bag, others burned directly from the computer of whoever was sending them over.
-Granted, I hadn’t even heard the name of the majority of the bands I was reviewing and, while most of them would include some kind of promo information, in some cases there was none and the internet was usually of little help.
+Granted, I hadn’t even heard the name of the majority of the bands I was reviewing, while most of them would be kind enough to include some kind of promo information, in some cases there was none and the internet was usually of little help.
 Imagination ended up playing a big part in writing about what I was listening to and, thus, reviewing.
-I did, sometimes, tackle bands that I knew or albums I just wished to talk about, but those were more the exceptions than the rule.
+I did, sometimes, tackle bands that I knew or albums I just itched to talk about, but those were more the exceptions than the rule.

 As the story goes, I reinvented myself overnight as a music critic.
-Not just any genre, but a writer dedicated to emo/punk/hardcore, even though that would only last a couple of years.
+Not just any random genre, but a critic dedicated to emo/punk/hardcore, even though that would only last a couple of years.
 Then they asked me: are you interested in reviewing other genres too?
-I said sure, go ahead.
+I said sure.
 So, how does one review an album as opposed to a video game?
 Well, perhaps a comparison might help: describing how a game looks and how an album sounds – which is fairly important for self-produced bands – definitely share some common ground.